• Latest

 Based on Communications Authority data, there is widespread adoption of Facebook, WhatsApp and TikTok.
 The platforms have a significant influence on Kenya’s digital landscape.
 The much-maligned X, even at its peak, commands just about 12% of Kenyan social media users.

-TikTok’s Engagement Rate and Mobilisation
+TikTok’s Engagement Rate and Mobilization

 Beyond numbers, traction is also another way to look at it.
 X often has a lower engagement rate compared to other platforms like Instagram or TikTok.
 It also doesn’t have the community sense that is affiliated with Facebook.

 An engagement rate quantifies the degree to which individuals interact with your content relative to its reach.
-This metric moves beyond simple visibility, highlighting the crucial element of connection and active participation from your audience.
+This metric moves beyond simple visibility, showcasing the crucial element of connection and active participation from your audience.

 X’s engagement rate is lower than Facebook’s and TikTok’s, which already have a bigger audience in Kenya.
 In addition, according to Buffer’s analysis, the engagement rate on X has been declining.

-Beyond data, real-life experiences show that TikTok is better for mobilisation and engagement.
+Beyond data, real-life experiences show that TikTok is better for mobilization and engagement.
 During a protest in 2023, Ferdinand Omondi, who was then working for the BBC, decided to go live on TikTok.
 His experience was eye-opening.

 “I went live on TikTok for the first time.
 In 30 minutes, I gained 8,000 new followers.
 To put this in perspective, I gained less than 500 followers on Instagram the whole of 2022,” he posted on his X account.